Customer Loyalty

 Back to contents

-Now let’s see how those components translate into tangible benefits for your brand.
+Now let’s see how those benefits translate into tangible outcomes for your brand.

-Emotionally connected customers are typically 52% more valuable than those satisfied but not emotionally engaged.
+Emotionally connected customers are typically 52% more valuable than those who are satisfied but not deeply engaged.
 They also buy more frequently and explore more of your product lines.

 This increased spending doesn't happen because these customers are unaware of alternatives.
 Rather, they're willing to pay premium prices for the emotional value they receive from your brand relationship.